 John R. Phillips, a founding partner of Phillips & Cohen, is a nationally recognized authority on whistleblower cases.

 In 1971, he co-founded the Center for Law in the Public Interest in Los Angeles, which focused on environmental, civil rights, corporate fraud and other issues.
-He served as its co-director for 17 years before starting his own firm in 1988.
+He served as its co-director for 17 years before starting his own firm to represent whistleblowers.

 From 1988 to 1993, Mr. Phillips was an appointed member of the Ninth Circuit Judicial Conference.
-He was appointed in 1997 by President Clinton to the President’s Commission on White House Fellowships.
-President Obama appointed Mr. Phillips chair of the President’s Commission on White House Fellowships in 2009.
-He retired from Phillips & Cohen LLP in 2013.
+He was appointed in 1997 by President Clinton to the President’s Commission on White House Fellowships and was later appointed chair of the commission by President Obama, a position he held for four years.